Quick & Easy St. Patrick's Day Idea

 They were attached to the tubes with Baker's Twine and the project was complete!

-Before you say, "That's cute, Ann, but I don't have those plastic tubes", I have the solution.
+Before you say, "That's cute, Ann, but I don't have those plastic tubes" - I have the solution.
 You probably have an empty jar.
-The ones that basil pesto come in would be perfect.
-If you don't have one of those, buy a big bag of Skittles and use a spaghetti sauce or marinara jar.
+The one that basil pesto comes in would be the perfect size.

 Featured at: